 The Bible alone is to be the Christian’s doctrinal source (2 Tim.
 3:16,17).
 And it is the Bible which confirms and defends a Post-trib rapture.
 The Pre-trib doctrine is similar to the teaching of eternal security (or once saved always saved), that is, Scriptural arguments are cited for its defense, but they are misused in one way or another.
 Also both declare pleasant and positive concepts.

 When I believed a Pre-trib rapture, I was wrongly taught the tribulation was the wrath of God.
 Since Christians are delivered from the wrath of God (Rom.
 5:9; 1 Thess.
 1:10; etc.), then we must be delivered from the tribulation.
 It is a logical conclusion, but based upon the error that the wrath of God is the tribulation period.
-The truth is: the tribulation begins before the rapture, which clearly occurs at the point of the last trumpet (1 Cor.
+The truth is: the tribulation begins before the rapture and the second coming, which clearly occurs at the point of the last trumpet (1 Cor.
 15:52).
 The last trumpet as shown in Revelation is the seventh trumpet.
 That same event, described as the last trumpet, coincides with several other events with each showing the timing of the Lord’s return for the saint to be after the tribulation period and after the Antichrist himself has been revealed and is in power.
 As disturbing as this might be, this is the Biblical record, like it or not.

 Getting back to 1 Cor.
 15:52, that passage is cited by the Pre-trib rapture teachers to refer to the very event they major in, the rapture, but somehow they overlook the precise timing: